MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir.md

 **Applies to**:
 - Microsoft 365

 With automated investigation and remediation (AIR) capabilities in Microsoft 365, you can set up alerts that trigger investigations automatically, or start an automated investigation from a report in the Microsoft 365 security center.
-With security playbooks based on industry best practices, AIR enables your security operations team to mitigate threats and address issues quickly and effectively.
+Once an investigation is underway, you can monitor progress, approve pending actions, and review the results.

 ## Configure alerts to trigger automated investigations